Rehovot: British Mandate

 In 1920, the Rehovot Railway Station was opened, which greatly boosted the local citrus fruit industry.
-A few packing houses were built near the station so as to enable the fruit to be sent by railway to the rest of the country and to the port of Jaffa for export to Europe.
+A few packing houses were built near the station to enable the fruit to be sent by railway to the rest of the country and to the port of Jaffa for export to Europe.
 According to a census conducted in 1922 by the British Mandate authorities, Rehovot had a population of 1,242 inhabitants, consisting of 1,241 Jews and 1 Muslim, increasing in 1931 census to 3,193 inhabitants, in 833 houses.

 In 1924, the British Army contracted the Palestine Electric Company for wired electric power.
 The contract allowed the Electric Company to extend the grid beyond the original geographical limits that had been projected by the concession it was given.
-The high-tension line that exceeded the limits of the original concession ran along some major towns and agricultural settlements, offering extended connections to the Jewish towns of Rishon Le-Zion, Ness Ziona and Rehovot (in spite of their proximity to the high-tension line, the Arab towns of Ramleh and Lydda remained unconnected).
+The high-voltage line that exceeded the limits of the original concession ran along some major towns and agricultural settlements, offering extended connections to the Jewish towns of Rishon Le-Zion, Ness Ziona and Rehovot (in spite of their proximity to the high-voltage line, the Arab towns of Ramla and Lod remained unconnected).

-In 1931, the first workers moshav, Kfar Marmorek, was built on lands which were acquired from the village of Zarnuqa by the Jewish National Fund in 1926, and ten Yemenite Jewish families which were evicted from Kinneret were resettled on the land in 1931, and later, they were joined by thirty-five other families from Sha'araim.
-Today, it is a suburb of Rehovot.
+In 1931, the first workers moshav, Kfar Marmorek, was built on lands which were acquired from the village of Zarnuqa by the Jewish National Fund in 1926, and ten Yemenite Jewish families which were evicted from Kinneret were resettled there.
+Later, they were joined by thirty-five other families from Sha'araim.
+Today, they are both suburbs of Rehovot.

-The agricultural research station that opened in Rehovot in 1932 became the Department of Agriculture of the Hebrew University of Jerusalem.
+The agricultural research station that opened in Rehovot in 1932 later became the Department of Agriculture of the Hebrew University of Jerusalem.
 In 1933, a juice factory was built.
 In 1934, Chaim Weizmann established the Sieff Institute, which later became the Weizmann Institute of Science.
 In 1937, Weizmann built his home on the land purchased adjacent to the Sieff Institute.
 The house later served as the presidential residence after Weizmann became president in 1948.
 Weizmann and his wife are buried on the grounds of the institute.

 In 1945, Rehovot had a population of 10,020, and in 1948, it had grown to 12,500.
 The suburb of Rehovot, Kefar Marmorek, had a population of 500 Jews in 1948.